 The week-long schedule of events (June 26-July 1) in preparation for the Jimmys took place at NYU's Tisch School of the Arts and included meetings with seasoned Broadway performers and creative artists, vocal coachings, rehearsals and the staging of this year's National High School Musical Theater Awards.

+Read more about how the students prepared here, and click here for the exclusive Jimmy Awards blog by high schoolers Benton Felty and Emily Homburger.
 A panel of judges determined the recipients of the Best Performance by an Actor and Best Performance by an Actress awards.
-They are Scott Ellis (The Mystery of Edwin Drood), Kent Gash (founding director of NYU Tisch School of the Arts' New Studio on Broadway), Montego Glover (Memphis), Rachel Hoffman (casting of First Date, Hands on a Hardbody, Bring It On), Alecia Parker (executive producer of Pippin, Priscilla Queen of the Desert), Nick Scandalios (chairman of The Broadway League and executive VP of the Nederlander Organization) and Bernard Telsey (casting of Tarzan, The Wedding Singer, The Color Purple).
+They are Scott Ellis ( The Mystery of Edwin Drood), Kent Gash (founding director of NYU Tisch School of the Arts' New Studio on Broadway), Montego Glover ( Memphis), Rachel Hoffman (casting of First Date, Hands on a Hardbody, Bring It On), Alecia Parker (executive producer of Pippin, Priscilla Queen of the Desert), Nick Scandalios (chairman of The Broadway League and executive VP of the Nederlander Organization) and Bernard Telsey (casting of Tarzan, The Wedding Singer, The Color Purple).

 To view the PlaybillVIP for the Jimmy Awards, click here.

 The National High School Musical Theater Awards was founded in 2009 by the Pittsburgh CLO and Nederlander Alliances to create "a connection between the talented students in the amateur arena of high school musicals and the professional theater world," according to Kaplan.
 Since its inception, the education-focused NHSMTA has been the catalyst for more than $750,000 in college and conservatory scholarships awarded to young performers.